xiaohai0520/Algorithm/huahua/readme.md

 DFS and backtracking. dfs from the start to the end ,if index == len(s) return true. fit the condition add number into array, else ,pop() and return false.

 ## 2.DP

 ### List1
 #### 70. Climbing Stairs
 dp. pre one and two to add together.
 #### 746. Min Cost Climbing Stairs
 dp same as 70 need to add the cost.

 ### List2
 #### 303. Range Sum Query - Immutable
 DP. use the dp array record all the sum from 0 to i.

 ### List3
 #### 53. Maximum Subarray
 Dp easy to solve, divide and conquer, split from middle, and get the left continous and right contious largest, compare with maxleft and right max.
 #### 121. Best Time to Buy and Sell Stock
 dp  always save the maxprofit, and find the minvalue use the price to minus the min to compare the max value.

 ### List4
 #### 198. House Robber
 dp, the dp i-1 or dp[i-2] + nums[i] larger.
 #### 213. House Robber II
 just two dp without first or last , compare to get the larger.
 #### 309. Best Time to Buy and Sell Stock with Cooldown
 Hard question three conditions, sold hold and rest, find the relationship between both of them.
 #### 740. Delete and Earn
 same as house robber,you can think each house is the index of total number, translate into the robber style and do the dp.
 #### 801. Minimum Swaps To Make Sequences Increasing
 two array to remember the state of swap and non swap. good question.

+### List5
 #### 139. Word Break
 dp to record the boolean of each index
+#### 140. Word Break II
+check can be devided and use dfs to add the word into the array.

+### List6
+#### 300. Longest Increasing Subsequence
+dp record the previous nums the longest lengh if large than the length, add 1.
+#### 673. Number of Longest Increasing Subsequence
+two dp arrays, one saves longest one and one saves longest one number.